 Setup Menu and Alarm Tables

 The following tables make up the global setup menu. "(Default)" is shown next to each of the default menu selections.
-The Setup menu items are listed in Table 4-1 with their corresponding Table and Description pages:
+The Setup menu items are listed in Table 4-1 with the Table and Description Pages: